TEAM-AAAAAAAAAAAAAAAA/RTYPE/src/ecs/README.md

 Now that we have a better visualization of what composes the ecs, we can see how we can use it.

-Lets now decompose our main function who's actually creating a world, spawn two entities and gives the player the possibility to move  and shoot :
+Now let's decompose our main function who's actually creating a world, spawn two entities and gives the player the possibility to move  and shoot :
 ```c++
 int main()
 {